About me

 Confidence Intervals

 Confidence intervals (CIs) are a powerful and elegant way to quantify uncertainty in estimates.
-Instead of providing a single-point estimate—such as an average sales increase
+Instead of providing a single-point estimate—such as an average revenue increase

 Read More »